AnirudhDas/AniruddhaDas.github.io/iOS/Localization/Localization.md

+# Localization in iOS 10 and Xcode 8

 # Introduction

 Localization is the process of translating your app into multiple languages.
 But before you can localize your app, you internationalize it.